All Products

 CorePattern=/data/dump-a/core

-As shown in the following example, run the sleep 100 command in the container and then press the Ctrl and \ keys at the same time to trigger a coredump.
-The core file is saved to the /data/dump-a/ path in the container.
+Connect to the container and run the following command, then press Ctrl+\ to trigger a core dump.
+The core file is saved to /data/dump-a/ in the container.

 coredump4

-When you call the CreateContainerGroup operation to create Instance B, pass the following parameters to mount the /dump/ directory of the same NAS file system to the /data/dump-b/ directory of the container.
+Call CreateContainerGroup with the following parameters.
+This mounts the same /dump/ directory of the NAS file system to /data/dump-b/ in the new container.

 ContainerGroupName=test-nas-b